JOPATE/UmaVer/README.md

 https://github.com/user-attachments/assets/85e0d786-e0b8-4d0a-a550-ab929a44be5f

 > Make sure to launch both games at least once separately (Steam/DMM) with UmaVer so their folders are created as UmaVer will also start the game for you.

+> Make sure to not open both versions at the same time.

 ---